liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/01-supporting-workflow-status/02-setting-entry-status.markdown

 Organize imports (*[CTRL]+[SHIFT]+O*), save your work, and run Service Builder.

-As with Guestbooks, you must add a call  to `deleteWorkflowInstanceLinks` in the entry's delete method, to avoid leaving orhaned database entries in the `workflowinstancelinks` table.
+As with Guestbooks, you must add a call  to `deleteWorkflowInstanceLinks` in the entry's delete method to avoid leaving orphaned database entries in the `workflowinstancelinks` table.
 First add the following `<reference>` tag to `service.xml`, this time in the `entry` entity section, below the existing reference tags: